netbox-community/go-netbox/docs/JournalEntry.md

 ### NewJournalEntry

-`func NewJournalEntry(id int32, url string, display string, assignedObjectType string, assignedObjectId int64, assignedObject map[string]interface{}, created NullableTime, comments string, lastUpdated NullableTime, ) *JournalEntry`
+`func NewJournalEntry(id int32, url string, display string, assignedObjectType string, assignedObjectId int64, assignedObject interface{}, created NullableTime, comments string, lastUpdated NullableTime, ) *JournalEntry`

 NewJournalEntry instantiates a new JournalEntry object This constructor will assign default values to properties that have it defined,